 Survey Shows Average Driver Understands Risks, Drives Dangerously Anyhow

 A recent survey conducted by the AAA Foundation for Traffic Safety shows a disconnect between what US drivers know to be safe driving behaviors, and how they actually drive.
 Careless or reckless drivers who cause injury accidents by exhibiting these sorts of dangerous behaviors on the road may be liable in a claim for personal injury damages.
-Read on to learn more about the current state of driver attitudes and behavior, and contact a California personal injury attorney if you’ve been hurt in a car accident.
+Read on to learn more about the current state of driver attitudes and behavior, and contact a California auto accident attorney if you’ve been hurt in a car accident.

 Drivers from all ages and geographic regions surveyed